Grief and Art Therapy Group

 Inside of Card

-Aside from expressing your grief through art, you can also understand how grief affects your identity in this group therapy.
+In this group, you can express your grief through art and understand how grief affects your identity.
 This can help you search for meaning and move forward.

-The group is facilitated by two intern therapists who are completing their Master’s degree in counselling, clinical social work, psychology, or related field.
+The therapy group is facilitated by two intern therapists who are completing their Master’s degree in counselling, clinical social work, psychology, or a related field.

-Visit our Grieving Through Art Therapy Group page to find out more and to sign up.
+Visit our Grieving Through Art Therapy Group page to see our upcoming group start dates.